haowangbiostat/anticipation_swcrt/README.md

 ### Quickstart

-To reproduce the results, download this repo on a machine with R, run each of R script in the [`code`](code) without modification, and then the results are saved in [`figures`](figures) or [`result`](result).
+To reproduce the results, please download this repo on a machine with R, run each of R script in the [`code`](code) without modification, and then the results are saved in [`figures`](figures) or [`result`](result).
 All the R scripts can be run standalone.
 To run the R scripts, you do not need to set any pathnames; everything is relative.
 Only standard libraries (dplyr, geomtextpath, ggplot2, gridExtra, lme4, lmerTest, MASS,  RColorBrewer, reshape2, scales, showtext, tidyverse) are required in the R script.

 ### Generate Illustrative Figures